Utah Library Association Paraprofessional Certificate Program

 Upon submission of the necessary forms, the Review Board will meet and approve or reject the statements, forms, and/or documents.
-When approval is given, the Review Board will return forms to the participant.
-It is the responsibility of the participant to retain all forms returned.
+When approval is given, the Review Board or mentor will notify the participant.
 Once requirements are met, a certificate, signed by the President of the Utah Library Association, is presented to the participant at the Annual ULA Conference.
 Full notification of all certificates awarded will be made in the annual ULA Program.

 PROCEDURE FOR APPEALS